Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Theoretical Justification of Topologies in City-Networks

-Next, we provide intuition about the types of graph topologies that would mitigate the over-smoothing problem.
+We now provide intuition about the types of graph topologies that would mitigate the over-smoothing problem.
 In particular, sparse graphs—those lacking the small-world effect commonly found in citation networks—and graphs with large diameters tend to experience over-smoothing at a slower rate.
 We argue that this slower rate of over-smoothing implies a higher likelihood that GNNs can learn long-range dependencies during optimization.
-We show this intuition by bounding the eigenvalues of the normalized adjacency matrix using graph properties, then showing how these eigenvalues influence over-smoothing, and thus how controlling these graph properties can mitigate over-smoothing.
+We validate this intuition by bounding the eigenvalues of the normalized adjacency matrix using graph properties, then showing how these eigenvalues influence over-smoothing, and thus how controlling these graph properties can reduce the likelihood of over-smoothing.
+More concretely, we extend \citep[Theorem 1]{simpleGCN}, which only covers $\lambda_{1}$ and $\lambda_{N}$, to Proposition \ref{adding_selfloops} which we prove in Appendix \ref{proofs:rateofoversmoothing}, covering the normalized algebraic connectivity $\lambda_{N-1}$ and showing that $\lambda_{N-1}\left( \bm{S}_{adj} \right) < \lambda_{N-1}( \tilde{\bm{S}}_{adj} )$. \begin{proposition}[Self-loops decrease algebraic connectivity of the original graph] Assume a connected graph $\mathcal{G}$ with more than two nodes.
+For all $\gamma > 0$, \end{proposition} This allows us to relate the second largest positive eigenvalue of $\bm{\tilde{S}}_{adj}$ to the topology of graphs in the proposed dataset, using bounds similar to those in~\citep[Lemma 1.14]{chung1997spectral}.